How to Make Content Appeal to C-level Executives

 This statement by Gary Vaynerchuk, the American investor, aligns with the current market scenario.

-Many organizations go through a phase where products that were once their star-performer are now the least performing ones.
+Many organizations go through a phase where products that were once their star performers are now the least-performing ones.

 So, why the downhill?